 Our 1988, 36’ Monk trawler, Sanctuary, is fit with Dickson stern thrusters.
 The company is located in California.
 The website is www.dickson-thruster.com.
 Sanctuary is fit with Dickson’s two-motor system.
 The system is hydraulically operated, not electric.

 The hydraulic system uses commonly available Dexron III Automatic Transmission Fluid.
-The hydraulic components of the system appear to be manufactured by Eaton Corporation.
-The hydraulic pump is a light industrial Vickers V20 vane pump mounted on a stringer, off-engine.
+The hydraulic components of the system all appear to be manufactured by Eaton Corporation.
+The hydraulic pump is a light-industrial Vickers V20 vane pump mounted on a stringer, off-engine.
 The hydraulic pump is driven from the propulsion engine’s vibration damper with a pair of 1/2″ vee belts.
 The propulsion engine is a 150 hp Cummins (4BT3.9M).
 The engine must be running, of course, to drive the hydraulic pump.
 The pump is only actually engaged when a control station is calling for thrust.
 It is engaged by 12VDC electric clutch as commonly found in automotive air conditioning applications.
-The diameters of the drive pulley and the vibration damper are about the same, so 1:1.
-Hydraulic pressure is not regulated, so the “operating instructions’ are to run the system with the engine at fast idle, between 1000RPM and 1200RPM.
+The diameters of the clutch drive pulley and the vibration damper are about the same, so a ratio of 1:1.
+Hydraulic pressure is not regulated, so the “operating instructions” are to run the system with the engine at fast idle, between 1000RPM and 1200RPM.
 The Char-Lynn hydraulic motors are reversible.
 The direction of hydraulic fluid flow in the system is controlled by a Baldor Reversing Valve, # K121, which is an electric solenoid-operated shuttle valve.

 The hydraulic thrust motors are Char-Lynn, J-Series, p/n 1290003, mounted outboard the vessel’s hull on the transom.
 They operate together, in tandem, to provide either starboard or port thrust.
 The Char-Lynn motors are mounted in Dickson-proprietary stainless steel housings.
 They are mounted on transom-mounted SS brackets, and are positioned approximately 12” below the surface of the water.
 That position is just above the line of the hull as the boat moves through the water.
-Because they’re out of the flow of water as the hull moves through the water, there is minimal/no drag or turbulence.
+Because they’re out of the flow of water as the hull moves through the water, there is minimal drag or turbulence.

 Sanctuary’s system has two electrical control stations, one mounted at the salon helm station and one mounted at the flybridge helm station.
 The electrical design of the control stations would make it easy to add more stations.
-There are no electronics or circuit boards in the control station; just a DPDT momentary on-off-momentary on switch and a power switch.
+There are no electronics or circuit boards in the control station; just a DPDT momentary-on/off/momentary-on switch and a power switch.
 One side to the DPDT switch activates the hydraulic shuttle valve, and the other side of the switch activates the electric clutch to engage the pump.
 For an Adobe .pdf file of the wiring diagram of Sanctuary’s thruster control system, click the following link: sanctuary_thruster_system.

-Figure 3, below, shows the assembly of one of the pair of hydraulic motors.
+Figure 3, below, shows the assembly of one of the pairs of hydraulic motors.
 The bronze fitting at the left supports the motor shaft extension.
 Mechanical support to the motor is provided by the hydraulic fittings as they pass through the 316L SS can at the right.

 Figure 4. left, shows the end views of the hydraulic motor mounting components.
 The can (L) supports the hydraulic motor.
 The bronze fitting (R) supports the propellor shaft and contains a pair of replaceable “X” seals.
 The bronze shaft support slides into the can and is sealed with an “O” ring.
-It is held to the hydraulic motor with three Allan-head SS screws.
+It is held to the hydraulic motor with three Allan-head, 1/4″-28 SS screws.
 The screws must be sealed with Blue RTV or similar sealant, or “O” rings, to keep sea water out of the can assembly.

 Figure 5, below, shows the Dickson-Proprietary propeller shaft assembly.
 This shaft assembly has a flat keyway that engages a 3/16″ x 3/16″ x 1″ square key.
 The square key is captive in the hydraulic Motor shaft, but IS NOT captive in the propellor shaft.
 The original design was the that propellor shaft was interference-fit to the motor shaft by the mechanical binding of the keyway.
 Newer interactions have drilled set screw holes in the propellor shaft collar.
 In any case, thread locker and SS set screws and SS key material are needed.
 I have twice had the shaft come apart under load.
 Replacing the propellor shaft is not a difficult job, but obtaining single-source Dickson-only parts is expensive and time-consuming.

 Figure 6, below, is the “Type JIC Bulkhead Connector” that serves as the thruhull for the hydraulic lines.
 In the hydraulics industry, “Type JIC” fittings are the standard.
 They look like big box store flare fittings, but they ARE NOT compatible with plumbing flare fittings.
 The fittings used in the Dickson system are all #6 SS fittings.
 Hydraulic hoses will have to be custom made for each installation.
-Be sure to use hoses that are certified form marine use by the USCG.
+Be sure to use hoses that are certified for marine use by the USCG.